All 13 Bleach Arcs in Order (Including Recaps)

 The Quincy Blood War arc starts when Yhwach first appears when Luders Friegen returns to Silbern, the base of the Vandenreich.
 He sees Luders arguing with Asguiaro Ebern, which makes him angry.
 He, therefore, declares that he hates conflict and cuts Luders’ arm as punishment for arguing, which results in him falling to the ground in great pain.

-Luders has difficulty getting up, Yhwach allows him to speak to him while lying down.
-Only, he will cut off his legs since he does not need them.
-He then kneels in a hurry and Yhwach questions him wryly about his estimate of the five days of preparation necessary for the war against Soul Society.
+Luders has difficulty getting up, and Yhwach allows him to speak to him while lying down.
+Only he will cut off his legs since he does not need them.
+He then kneels in a hurry, and Yhwach questions him wryly about his estimate of the five days of preparation necessary for the war against Soul Society.

-He laughs at him, even asking if he is a prophet but the latter refutes this title, which therefore prompts Yhwach to ask him why he had told him about the future when he only wanted to know what was happening. at the moment before completing it.
+He laughs at him, even asking if he is a prophet, but the latter refutes this title, prompting Yhwach to ask him why he had told him about the future when he only wanted to know what was happening at the moment before completing it.
 He then focuses on Ebern.
 Yhwach admits he has no reason to praise or blame him, as he has effectively delayed Ichigo Kurosaki.

 RELATED: